Core Concepts

 Access is split by surface:

-• privileged base-host routes like VS Code, terminals, and filebrowser are restricted to that signed-in account.
+- privileged base-host routes like VS Code, terminals, and filebrowser are restricted by the selected edge’s access policy.

 See the full Security Architecture page for a deeper user-facing explanation of what is protected, how sharing works, and what the current limits are.